-Net cash provided by operating activities was \$4.7 million for the three-month period ended June 28, 2009, compared to \$3.0 million for the three-month period ended June 29, 2008.
-The increase in cash provided by operating activities was due to a higher reduction in accounts receivable and prepaid expense balances, as well as changes in accounts payable, inventory and accrued liability balances.
-Net cash used in investing activities was \$569,000 in the current year compared to \$72,000 in the prior year.
-Cash used in investing activities in the current year was primarily for the purchase of a certificate of deposit obtained in connection with the issuance on behalf of the Company of a standby letter of credit to guarantee the payment of the Company's royalty obligations.
-Net cash used in financing activities was \$4.5 million in the current year compared to \$0.8 million in the prior year.
-Cash used in financing activities in the current year was for net repayments on the revolving line of credit and payments on long-term debt.
-Cash used in financing activities in the prior year was primarily for payments on long-term debt and treasury stock purchases.
-Total debt outstanding under the Company's credit facilities before the reduction for the original issue discount on the non-interest bearing notes decreased from \$25.2 million at June 29, 2008 to \$21.2 million at June 28, 2009.
-The decrease is due to net repayments on the revolving line of credit and payments on long-term debt from operating cash flow, offset by an increase in the Company's cash balances.
+Net cash provided by operating activities was \$4.3 million for the six-month period ended September 27, 2009, compared to \$2.0 million for the six-month period ended September 28, 2008.
+The increase in cash provided by operating activities was due to a higher reduction in accounts receivable balances, offset by changes in accounts payable and accrued liability balances.

+Net cash used in investing activities was \$5.0 million in the current year compared to \$49,000 in the prior year.
+Cash used in investing activities in the current year was primarily associated with the Neat Solutions Acquisition.

+Net cash used in financing activities was \$2.6 million in the current year compared to \$2.2 million of cash provided in the prior year; these variations were mainly due to net repayments and net borrowings on the revolving line of credit in the current year and the prior year, respectively.

+Total debt outstanding under the Company's credit facilities before the reduction for the original issue discount on the non-interest bearing notes decreased from \$28.1 million at September 28, 2008 to \$23.4 million at September 27, 2009.
+The decrease is due to net repayments on the revolving line of credit and payments on long-term debt from operating cash flow.

-The Company has built up its cash reserves in order to preserve the Company's ability to meet its working capital needs in the event that the Company's primary lender should suffer an adverse liquidity event that would jeopardize the Company's ability to draw upon its revolving line of credit.
-On June 28, 2009, the Company had \$14.9 million in cash and \$4.7 million available under its \$26.0 million revolving credit facility, based on eligible accounts receivable and inventory balances as of that date.
+The Company has built up its cash reserves in order to preserve the Company's ability to meet its working capital needs in the event that CIT, the Company's primary lender, should suffer an adverse liquidity event that would jeopardize the Company's ability to draw upon its revolving line of credit.
+On September 27, 2009, the Company had \$12.0 million in cash and \$1.1 million available under its \$26.0 million revolving credit facility, based on eligible accounts receivable and inventory balances as of that date.
 Also, the entire amount of the \$1.5 million sub-limit for letters of credit associated with the revolving credit facility was available.

 The Company's ability to make scheduled payments of principal, to pay the interest on or to refinance its maturing indebtedness, to fund capital expenditures or to comply with its debt covenants will depend upon future performance.
 The Company's future performance is, to a certain extent, subject to general economic, financial, competitive, legislative, regulatory and other factors beyond its control.
-Based upon the current level of operations, the Company believes that its cash balance, its cash flow from operations, and its availability from the revolving line of credit will be adequate to meet its liquidity needs.
+Based upon the current level of operations, the Company believes that its cash balance, its cash flow from operations and its availability from the revolving line of credit will be adequate to meet its liquidity needs.